Despite seemingly solid pay, the group is struggling like their less wealthy peers.

 Not rich in knowledge

 It’s no secret that Americans struggle with financial knowledge, as only a third of people say to Equifax that their financial knowledge is average or better.
-Surprisingly, the rich are not as smart as you would think with money.
+Surprisingly, the rich are not as smart as you would think when it comes to money.

 According to a poll of investors from MaritzCX, one in four people hastily sell their assets off during a market dip instead of waiting and half don’t live off the income made from their retirement plan and instead are using principal.
 That lack of knowledge leaves them on the same level as their peers with less money.